NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/nextflow/nextflow.rst

 * File paths of the ``fastq.gz`` files are relative to where you launch Nextflow (i.e. the ``chip_seq_analysis`` folder), not relative to the sample sheet
 * Do not have any blank newlines at the end of the file
 * Use Linux line endings (``\n``), not Windows (``\r\n``) - in practice this means be mindful of this when creating this file using spreadsheet applications e.g. MS Word, MacOS Numbers etc.
-* If using single end data, keep the empty column for the second FastQ file
+* If using single end data, keep the empty column for the second FastQ file (such as in this example)

 Running the pipeline